acmdas/das_fieldstones/morefieldstones2019.md

 * justice
 * philanthropist

 &ldquo;I hear these words repeated ad nauseam every day, yet I rarely perceive the things they are meant to delineate.
-What a truly confusing time to be alive.&rdquo;&mdash;<a href="https://www.francisberger.com/bergers-blog/increasingly-amorphous-words-and-phrases" rel="noopener" target="_blank">Francis Berger</a>
+What a truly confusing time to be alive.&rdquo;&mdash;[Francis Berger](https://www.francisberger.com/bergers-blog/increasingly-amorphous-words-and-phrases)

 ## Axiomatic
 Sun, 24 Mar 2019

 &ldquo;There are some things that cannot be verified, or falsified.
 These would include all axioms of logic; even those of post-modern &ldquo;paraconsistent&rdquo; logics, wherein the very Law of Non-Contradiction is (implausibly) denied, but which are axiomatic on their own terms.
 We are out the door of &ldquo;science&rdquo; when we discuss logic; or the principles of mathematics for that matter.
 All we can say is that the world makes sense on axioms; and not otherwise.

 &ldquo;For science, or human knowledge more broadly, God is not an hypothesis, but an Axiom.
 Start in Aristotle, if you will, to see that the world has no purchase on sense, without the Unmoved Mover.
 The &ldquo;Five Ways&rdquo; by which the inevitability of God was demonstrated by Thomas Aquinas, and the related ways in which this was done by others before and after him, are easily misunderstood, because they are not proofs of an hypothesis but recursions.
 They show that, without that &ldquo;God Axiom,&rdquo; there can be no causation, no change, no being in itself, no gradation, no direction to an end.
 We need a Still Point, from which to depart.
 It cannot be hypothesized.
 It is too simple for that.
-You need to assume it even to contradict it.&rdquo;&mdash;<a href="https://www.davidwarrenonline.com/2019/03/23/the-cosmic-duh/" rel="noopener noreferrer" target="_blank">David Warren</a>
+You need to assume it even to contradict it.&rdquo;&mdash;[David Warren](https://www.davidwarrenonline.com/2019/03/23/the-cosmic-duh/)

 ## Sloth
 Mon, 08 Apr 2019